lqdev/luisquintanilla.me/_src/about.md

 For more details on how this site is built, check out the [colophon](/colophon)

-## Tech experience
+## Tech stack

-A list of technologies I have experience with.
+A list of technologies I work with.
 It's not an exhaustive list but some of the ones I commonly use.

 For a list of products, apps, and services I use in my day-to-day, check out my [IRL stack](/irl-stack).